Copper Mountain Tubing

 Après Tubing: The free Galloping Goose bus follows a continuous loop through town, making it easy to jaunt on over to Telluride Truffle, where handmade truffles and a gourmet hot chocolate are the reward for your treks up and down the snow sledding hill.

 Frisco Tubing Hill

 The Frisco Adventure Park combines several aspects of winter fun.
 1,200-foot tubing lanes have a lift to make sure your little ones' legs don't get too weary, and with well-lit runs, you can tube into the night.
 There's also opportunity for beginner skiers and snowboarders, with lessons on Frisco's unintimidating, uncrowded hills, as well as 45km of Nordic trails.
 Frisco's central location to the ski resorts of Copper Mountain, Breckenridge and Keystone also ensure families have plenty of choices.

-Après Tubing: Adjacent to the tubing hill, the Frisco Day Lodge has snacks, adult beverages (schnapps in the hot chocolate!) and a fireplace to warm cold tootsies.
+Après Tubing: Adjacent to the tubing hill, the Frisco Day Lodge has snacks, adult beverages (schnapps in the hot chocolate!) and a fireplace to warm cold footsies.
 Or head into the charming downtown for a leisurely dinner amid Summit County's alpine wonderland.

 More Top Colorado Snow Tubing & Sledding Hills

 • Ski Hesperus and Purgatory Resort (formerly Durango Mountain Resort), Durango

 • Vail's Adventure Ridge and Ellefson Park, Vail

 • Yee-Haw Hill at Saddleback Ranch and Howelsen Hill, Steamboat Springs

 • Keystone’s Adventure Point, Keystone